-The summer season closes at the end of September but we shall be open Mondays and Wednesdays from 2-4 during October.
+We shall be open Mondays and Wednesdays from 2-4 during November.

 Try the door or contact Angela by phone at the office here or at home if you want to come outwith these times.

 Our special event on Tuesday and Wednesday 5th and 6th August